UnionRolistes/Bot-Roles/README.md

  Now navigate to "Bot"
  ![Obtain the token](https://github.com/Myst82015/L-Union-des-R-listes/blob/main/assets/obtain_the_token%20-%20Kopie.jpg)
  And click "Copy"
+- A suitable prefix.
+There is no sense in choosing one which another bot already utilises.
+So choose a unique one.

 5. Execute ```npm run install``` to create a configuration file **before** the first startup of the bot.
 - prefix : This will be the prefix for which the bot will listen(I suggest $).